njoyard/ist/doc.markdown

 <section class="doc-item">
 <section class="doc-desc">
 This does not prevent adding more children to the parent node.
-These examples produce the same result, though the first one might not be as clear.
-The choice is yours.
+These examples produce the same result, though the first one may seem ambiguous.

 </section>
 <section class="doc-code">
 {% highlight css %}
 div "Text content"
     div.child

 div
     "Text content"
     div.child